-In the end, I had tons of fun doing the challenge.
+I had tons of fun doing the challenge.
 It really made me conceptualize and bring to life the every lasting problem of “The Nice Guy.”
-I do wish the entry fee was a bit cheaper, but I know that money goes back to the winners and the time is takes to put this event on.
-I will definitely be joining again and fingers crossed I go on to the next round!
+I do wish the entry fee was a bit cheaper, but I know that money goes back to the winners and the time is takes to put on this event.
+I will definitely be joining again, and fingers crossed I go on to the next round!

 If you are interested in my other stories including my best selling children's story Princess Gabriella and the Never-Ending Kiss subscribe to the blog to get the latest updates.